 Your HCP will ask you about your symptoms and examine your nose and face.
 This may include shining a light inside your nose to look for inflammation, and tapping on your sinuses to look for inflammation and signs of infection.

-Most of the time a diagnosis is based on your symptoms and whether you’ve had a sinus infection in the past.
+Most of the time a diagnosis is based on your symptoms and whether you’ve had sinus infections in the past.

 Rarely additional tests may be needed, including:

 - A culture (laboratory test) of the fluid coming from your nose or sinuses

 - CT scan (a painless procedure that produces images of your body by using x-rays and computer technology)